 A foundation of financial security is protection.
 It’s important to plan ahead and protect your loved ones with life insurance.
 Life insurance would help ensure they are taken care of and financial goals stay on track.

 When it comes to life insurance, most people realize its importance.
 It can pay for funeral expenses, replace income, put your kids through college, and pay off the mortgage and other debts.
 However, while people know life insurance is vital to own, many also think they can’t afford it.
 80 percent of consumers overestimate the cost of life insurance.
-Realistically, term life insurance is very affordable.
+Realistically, term life insurance is very affordable and helps protect what matters most.

 » Compare: Term life insurance quotes